-In appendix B we report the treatment assignment procedure and the balance checks for the two subsamples separately.
-We do not find any substantial differences between the groups in each separate sample.
+In appendix B we report the treatment assignment procedure and the balance checks for every wave separately.
+We do not find any problematic differences between the groups in each separate wave.

 2.5 Hypotheses

 We have several hypotheses regarding the different treatment groups and different outcome variables: